l-cavellini/MLG_project/README.md

 # MLG_project
-Implementation of a Heterogeneous Graph Transformer for label classification
+Implementation of a Heterogeneous Graph Transformer for edge classification